 Please be prompt in picking up your children after class.
 It can be distressing for children whose parents arrive late.
 Teachers have very limited time between classes for lunch and preparation for the next class.
 If you are consistently more than 5 minutes late, your morning class child will be delivered to lunch bunch for a charge of $10 per day or your afternoon child will sit in the waiting area with the director for a charge of $5 per 5 minutes that you are late.
 Please feel free to visit with other parents in the reception area after class.

 Please escort your child into the building and sign in.
 You will also need to sign out at the end of class.
 A written note will be required from you any day someone else will be picking up your child.
 The teachers cannot release your child to a stranger.

 We approach discipline in a very positive way.
 We first try a variety of positive guidance techniques such as redirection of the child to another activity.
 If we are unsuccessful in preventing inappropriate behavior, a short regrouping time may be necessary.

 We strive to serve the needs of most preschool children.
 However, if a child has special needs we are unable to serve, we may recommend an alternative program to you for your child.

 Tuition and Payment Procedure

-Tuition is calculated on a yearly figure and divided into nine equal payments for your convenience.
+Tuition is calculated on a yearly figure and divided into ten equal payments for your convenience.
 This means that holidays, inservice days, and vacations (fall, winter and spring) do not change the monthly tuition rate.

 Tuition is received using electronic funds transfer (ACH) with Vanco Services.
 There is no cost to you to participate in this program.
 A late charge of $10.00 per month applies to late payments.